 Whooping Cough (Pertussis)

-Whooping Cough (Pertussis) is a highly contagious bacterial illness of the respiratory tract.
-It is spread from person to person through droplets from coughs and sneezes and direct contact with respiratory secretions.
+Whooping cough is spread from person to person through droplets from coughs and sneezes and direct contact with respiratory secretions.

-It is an significant cause of infant death worldwide and 95% of cases occur in developing countries.
+It is an significant cause of infant death worldwide with the vast majority of cases occurring in developing countries.

 Initially a catarrhal illness followed by an irritating cough.
 The cough worsens and the characteristic ‘whoop’ develops.
-The cough is often accompanied with vomiting which leads to loss of weight and increased weakness/ failure to thrive.
-The illness can last 2 to 3 months.
-Severe complications and death occur most commonly in infants under 6 months.
+The cough is often accompanied with vomiting which leads to loss of weight and increased weakness and failure to thrive.
+The illness can last two to three months.
+Severe complications and death occur most commonly in infants under six months of age.